16 Ways to be Mindful in 2016

 There are so many ways to practice mindfulness and I absolutely love to learn new techniques!
 Try to find unique ways to be more mindful and have some fun along the way!

 Mindful walking is a fun and active way to focus on the now!
 One style of mindful walking is to bring your attention to the movement of your body as you walk.
 Notice your feet in contact with the ground and peeling away from it with each step.
 Take the time to slow down and really focus on how this movement feels.
 You might even like to try this practice where you can take off your shoes and feel the textures beneath your bare feet!
+For more tips on mindful walking check out my article 3 Simple and Interesting Ways to go for a Mindful Walk.

 With a piece of paper and a pen, take a few minutes to write down everything you can about the moment you're in.
 Which thoughts are pushing for your attention?
 What is going on around you?
 How are your emotions influencing you?
 Whatever you feel like you need to write, just write it.
 Try not to think or judge, simply allow this practice to unfold.
+If you want to learn some interesting ways to use a blank journal check out 5 Inspiring Ways to Use a Blank Journal on my Journaling and Creativity section in my blog archive.

 This is one of my daily mindfulness practices and it's something I really enjoy and look forward to.
 Choose a special cup to become your “mindfulness teacup” and stock up on some delicious flavours of tea!
 Whenever you pick up that cup, start to tune into the process of creating your cup of tea.
 Mindfully choose a flavour which resonates with you in that moment, open up your senses and begin to notice sensations, smells, sounds, flavours and things you can see.
 Listen to the sound of the boiling water, notice the colour as the tea begins to infuse, feel the warmth of the cup and enjoy the flavour as you take each sip.